zydou/arti/web/docs/integrating-arti/using-tor.md

 **Note:**

-Any features depending on Tor’s control-port protocol won’t work because Arti does not support them yet.
+Any features depending on Tor’s control-port protocol will not work because Arti does not support them yet.
 However, features such as the “New circuit for this site” button should work as it does not depend on the control-port.